sul-dlss-deprecated/triannon/README.md

 Edit the `config/triannon.yml` file:

 * `ldp_url:` Points to the root annotations container on your LDP server
+* `solr_url:` Points to the baseurl of Solr instance configured for Triannon
 * `triannon_base_url:` Used as the base url for all annotations hosted by your Triannon server.
 Identifiers from the LDP server will be appended to this base-url.
 Generally something like "https://your-triannon-rails-box/annotations", as "/annotations" is added to the path by the Triannon gem

 Generate the root annotations container on the LDP server